Gus Malzahn: Tulsa

-Auburn
+Offensive coordinator at Auburn

 Malzahn was named the offensive coordinator at Auburn University by first year head coach Gene Chizik on December 28, 2008.
 Under Malzahn, Auburn made significant improvements over the previous season's offensive production; the Tigers finished the season ranked 16th in total offense (2nd in the SEC against all opponents) with just under 432 yards per game and 17th in scoring with over 33 points per game after being tied for 110th in the nation in scoring the previous season.
 Although he still made significant improvements in his first year, against SEC competition Auburn managed 377.1 total yards a game which placed them 4th in the SEC (behind Alabama, Arkansas, and Ole Miss).
 His first season broke the Auburn single season total offense record previously set by the undefeated 2004 team.
 Head coach Gene Chizik had stressed prior to the season that he intended to focus on the run game which showed great improvement as well; the rushing offense finished the season ranked 13th in the nation with 212 yards per game after being ranked 69th prior to the new coaching staff's arrival.
 Passing numbers also improved under the new offensive scheme, with the passing efficiency ranking ending up 22nd nationally after being ranked 106th in 2008.
 Senior quarterback Chris Todd set a single-season touchdown record at Auburn and finished the season with a passer rating of 145.73, ranking him 18th in the nation.
 During the 2009 season, Auburn's offense under Malzahn, produced 120 plays of 15 yards or more, nearly doubling the 62 compiled in 2008.

-In 2010, Malzahn's offense, led by Heisman Trophy winner Cam Newton at quarterback, helped Auburn achieve an undefeated record, a No. 1 national ranking after the regular season and a berth in the BCS Championship game, played on January 10, 2011.
+In 2010, Malzahn was given a raise making him the highest-paid assistant coach in the country.
+After recruiting Cam Newton, Malzahn worked to refine his throwing mechanics to become a true Dual-threat quarterback and learn Malzahn's offense.
+Malzahn's offense, led by eventual Heisman Trophy winner Newton at quarterback, helped Auburn achieve an undefeated record, a No. 1 national ranking after the regular season and a berth in the BCS Championship game, played on January 10, 2011.
 Auburn led the SEC in scoring offense, total offense, rushing offense, pass efficiency, first downs and third down conversions on its way to a 13–0 record and a 56–17 victory over South Carolina in the SEC Championship Game.
 Malzahn was awarded the 2010 Broyles Award, recognizing him as the top assistant coach in the nation.
 Auburn went on to win the 2011 BCS National Championship Game against Oregon.

-In 2011, ESPN selected Malzahn as one of the best recruiters in the Southeastern Conference.
+In 2011, ESPN selected Malzahn as one of the best recruiters in the Southeastern Conference that year as well.